clawncore/clawncore/GITHUB_DEPLOYMENT_GUIDE.md

 - `NODE_ENV`: Set to "production"
 - `PORT`: Server port (default: 3001)
-- `DATABASE_URL`: MongoDB connection string
+- `DATABASE_URL`: PostgreSQL connection string
 - `EMAIL_USER` and `EMAIL_PASS`: Email credentials (optional)

 ## Deployment to Hosting Platforms

 After pushing to GitHub, you can deploy to various platforms:

-### Vercel/Netlify (Frontend Only)
+### GitHub Pages (Frontend Only)
 For frontend hosting with separate backend:
+1. Go to your repository settings on GitHub
+2. Navigate to "Pages" under "Code and automation"
+3. Under "Source", select "GitHub Actions"
+4. The site will automatically deploy using the GitHub Actions workflow
+5. Your site will be available at `https://<username>.github.io/<repository-name>/`

+### Netlify (Frontend Only)
+For frontend hosting with separate backend:
 1. Import your GitHub repository
 2. Set the build command to `npm run build`
+3. Set the publish directory to `frontend/dist`
+4. Set the base directory to `frontend`

+### Vercel (Frontend Only)
+For frontend hosting with separate backend:
+1. Import your GitHub repository
+2. Set the build command to `npm run build`
-3. Set the output directory to `dist/public`
+3. Set the output directory to `frontend/dist`

-### Heroku/Railway (Full Stack)
+4. Set the root directory to `frontend`

+### Render/Railway/Heroku (Backend Only)
-For full-stack deployment:
+For backend deployment:
 1. Connect your GitHub repository
+2. Set the root directory to `backend`
-2. Set environment variables in the dashboard
+3. Set environment variables in the dashboard
-3. Deploy using the platform's CI/CD
+4. Deploy using the platform's CI/CD

 ### Traditional Hosting (VPS/Dedicated Server)
 1. Clone the repository to your server
-2. Install dependencies with `npm install`
+2. Install dependencies with `npm install` in both frontend and backend directories
-3. Build the application with `npm run build`
+3. Build the application with `npm run build` from the root directory
-4. Start the server with `npm start`
+4. Start the server with `cd backend && npm start`

 ## Post-Deployment